maxloopinmok/weekly-report/44 - 2026 Monday March 2 to Sunday March 8.md

 - 2025 How Large Language Models Work
 - 2025 Using Generative AI for SEO
 - 2023 The Art of SEO - Mastering Search Engine Optimization
+- 2026 The Next Renaissance
+- 2025 The Art of Small Business Social Media

 # Upcoming Schedule
 - wait for bing sui's reply about whether broadband speed is too slow, then check with singtel about recontract options.